Reciprocity

 Explanation

-Many creatures in nature, from bugs to butterflies, have chameleonic abilities to take on the coloration of their predators or their surroundings.
+Many creatures in nature, from bugs to butterflies, have chameleon abilities to take on the coloration of their predators or their surroundings.
 Language is a chameleon itself, easily assimilating its environment.

 I had gotten a gravesite mailing: “A Tradition Begins.”
-Actually, I’d say that might be where tradition ends.
-The brochure mentioned “aboveground entombment”; i.e., a mausoleum, which sounds like an oxymoron: how can you be “buried” above the ground?
+I’d say that might in fact be where tradition ends.
+The brochure mentioned “aboveground entombment,” i.e., a mausoleum, which sounds like an oxymoron: how can you be “buried” above the ground?
 Are you or aren’t you?

 And complete with “incredible ocean views” and “feng shui settings.”
 Death should be proud.
 It is now your last chance for exclusivity.
 The Dakota for the dead.

 And you can be buried next to “international dignitaries”!
 Maybe not international by then.
-Unless they walk abroad by night.
+Unless they walk abroad.

 “Perpetual care provided.”
 Who provides it?
 Dracula?
 How can we be sure?
 Maybe a bit of dusting until “Estates L’estat” fall behind on their taxes.
 Today’s cemetery is tomorrow’s subdivision.
 We’ve all seen Poltergeist.
 Call me cynical.

 Originally the poem was filled with daisies, forget-me-nots, and distant views from the grave, which I was sorry to see leave, stems drooping, in favor of a less passionate, more legalistic approach.
-It is related to the poem “Tombstone,” which I wrote at the same time, and which, in a spasm of morbidity, I include also in this volume.
+It is related to the poem “Tombstone,” which I wrote at the same time, and which, in a concatenation of co-morbidity, I include also in this volume.

 Kailua